-Open the buckles on the side with safety pads, unfasten the shoulder straps so they hang freely.
+Open the safety locks on the side buckles and unfasten the shoulder straps so they hang freely.
 Place the baby on your chest, pull the backrest over the baby and put the shoulder straps on your shoulders.
 Keep holding the baby with one hand and reach behind with the other to grab the loose strap from the other shoulder.

 Lead the strap across your back and side to the other part of the buckle located on the side of the baby carrier.
-The buckle must make an audible click.
-Use the safety pads.
+The buckle must make an audible click; make sure it's secured properly and locked.